anuraagbaishya/Circular-Progress-Notifier/README.md

 Contributions are welcome.
 Please fork this project to make contributions.

 ##License
-This project is licensed under the term of the MIT License.
+This project is licensed under the terms of the MIT License.